kailinwei/using-OBS/docs/caption.md

 # Adding captions to video recording/live stream #

 When you are live-streaming or uploading recorded videos to YouTube, captions/subtitles could be helpful for viewers.
-In this step, I will demonstrate how to add live caption using [Web Captioner](https://webcaptioner.com/captioner) and how to make those captions transparent so that it matches with your background.
+In this step, I will demonstrate how to add a live caption using [Web Captioner](https://webcaptioner.com/captioner) and how to make those captions transparent so that it matches with your background.

 ### Task 5.1 Setting Web Captioner ##